Alexaruman/School-Projects/toolbox/sniffer/README.md

 # sniffer.py
-A simple script for sniffing packets on a local network.
+A simple script for sniffing packets on a local network using scapy.
 Logs the captured data to a .txt file.
 Written in Python.

 ## Installation
 1. Clone this repo to your local machine: